 A controversial referendum was held in May 2015 in New Plymouth District, where 83% of voters (on a 45% turnout) rejected Māori wards, much to the disappointment of Mayor Andrew Judd, who had championed the issue.
-The controversy prompted Judd to stand down at the 2016 local body elections.
+The controversy prompted Judd to stand down when his term expired in 2016.

 Auckland super city

 The Royal Commission on Auckland Governance (2009) recommended the establishment of three elected Māori seats on the new Auckland Council.
 Two would be for ngā mātā waka – urban Māori (80% of Auckland’s Māori population) and one for mana whenua – local Auckland tribes (20% of Auckland Māori).
 There were then no Māori on either Auckland City Council or Auckland Regional Council.
 Just 10 of 250 members of all local bodies in the area were Māori.

 The National government rejected the proposal for Māori seats, but after much lobbying from Māori agreed to establish a nine-member statutory Māori advisory board.
 A committee comprising mana whenua nominated seven mana whenua representatives and two ngā mataa waka representatives.
 These were endorsed by the minister of Māori affairs and accepted by cabinet.
 Critics questioned the disproportion between local tribes and urban Māori.
 The new Māori advisory board had two representatives with voting rights on 11 of 18 council committees.
 This surprised many, who had assumed that their role would be entirely advisory.
 However, other non-councillor members of committees also had voting rights.